udude17/MCW-ECR/README.md

 ### Whiteboard Design Session

-In this whiteboard design session, you will work in a group to design a comprehensive solution to address concerns about security, charge back, tagging and other areas to help apply an enterprise governance model for Trey Research.
+In this whiteboard design session, you will work in a group to design a comprehensive solution to address concerns about cost management, security, subscription and resource management, identity, deployment, and other areas to help apply an enterprise governance model for Trey Research.

-At the end of this whiteboard design session, you will be better able to design a governance plan to showcase the security and governance features of Azure and control costs.
-In addition, you'll learn how to provide for cost tracking by business unit, environment, and project, provide for a distributed administration model, put a service catalog in place to prevent deployment of unsupported Azure services, and put controls in place to allow deployment of services only in specific regions.
+At the end of this whiteboard design session, you will be better able to design a governance plan to showcase the security, governance, and cost management features of Azure.
+In addition, you'll learn how to provide cost tracking and alerting by business unit and environment, implement a distributed administration model, and control the deployment of Azure services, all delivered at scale across a large enterprise.

 ### Hands-on Lab